 Time, Space, and Workplace Lactation Policies

 Providing time and space for milk expression (also known as pumping milk) is necessary to keep breastfeeding going if mothers and their babies must be separated.
 Having a policy helps ensure that all employees will have access to consistent support.
 A policy also helps clearly define the roles and responsibilities for both supervisors and employees.
-Ultimately, this helps bring about a worksite culture that normalizes lactation support as an accepted part of work-life balance (Office on Women’s Health).
+Ultimately, this helps bring about a worksite culture that normalizes lactation support as an accepted part of work-life balance.

 Can remote work be a breastfeeding accommodation?

 Employees should not be required to work from home because they are breastfeeding or have requested lactation accommodations.
 However, employees who request remote work may be able to meet their lactation needs more efficiently and safely from home.
 Enabling remote work accommodations for lactation needs may also be required by anti-discrimination laws, particularly when remote work is being provided to other non-breastfeeding employees, like those with underlying health conditions.
 For more information on how to successfully manage telecommuting employees, see this Forbes article and resources from the Society of Human Resource Management.